sole/berlin-webaudio-hackday-2014/outline.md

 ### Can we play some other thing other than that beep?

-TODO: change type first and frequency later so the audioparam is introduced

 Of course we can!
 Every node has different properties that we can change programmatically.
-For example, we could change the type of wave the oscillator will generate, with the `type` property:
+For example, we could change the type of wave the oscillator will generate, using the `type` property:

 ```javascript
 osc.type = 'square';